NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Research-Data-Management/11-data-repositories.md

 * Is the repository **certified** (e.g. by [CoreTrustSeal](https://www.coretrustseal.org/) or [nestor](https://www.langzeitarchivierung.de/Webs/nestor/EN/Home/home_node.html)) or does it support a repository **standard**?
 * Further criteria: costs, metadata to be provided, repository size, data upload restriction(s), landing pages, guidance on data citation, long-term sustainability.

-## Recommended order of preference for choosing a repository
+## Order of preference for selecting a repository
-1. A well-established repository in your discipline (see below for well-established repositories in microbiology).
-A potential repository should optimally widely used (in similar publications in the field) while offering a scope that is as specific as possible (supporting most specific metadata schemas).
-Below is explained how to deposit data in the PUBLISSO - Repository for Life Sciences.
+1. A well-established repository in your discipline that offers a specific scope (i.e. supporting a specific metadata schema).
 2. Your institution’s repository (if available).
 3. One of the repositories recommended by your funding organization.
-4. A cost-free interdisciplinary repository (e.g. [Figshare](https://figshare.com/), [Zenodo](https://zenodo.org/) (see below to learn more about data deposition in Zenodo)).
+4. A cost-free interdisciplinary repository (e.g. [Figshare](https://figshare.com/), [Zenodo](https://zenodo.org/)).
 5. Another repository that you can search for using the above-mentioned criteria in a repository finder.

 ## Well-established repositories in microbiology